14.1.1.1. Service Definition Specification¶

 can be performed via additional links, as well as relations to other resources.

-.
-The following properties are used to describe a resource
+and relations.
+The following properties are used to describe a resource:

 When in the context of a resource, additional nested schemas are